interledger/interledger-rs/examples/eth-xrp-three-nodes/README.md

         "settle_to" : 0,
         "routing_relation": "Child"}' \
         http://localhost:8770/accounts > logs/account-bob-charlie.log 2>/dev/null &

+    # We have to wait here to ensure that the parent account is created because
+    # the child account tries to acquire its ILP address from the parent account.
+    sleep 2

     printf "Adding Bob's account on Charlie's node (XRP Parent relation)...\n" curl \
         -H "Content-Type: application/json" \